Publication Policy and Agreement

 Impartiality and Integrity: Reviewer’s decision should only depend on scientific merit, relevance to the subject, the scope of the journal rather than financial, racial, ethnic origin etc., of the authors.

-Disclosure of Conflict of Interest: To the extent feasible the reviewer should minimize the conflict of interest.
+Disclosure of Conflict of Interest: To the extent feasible, the reviewer should minimize the conflict of interest.
 In such a situation, the reviewer should notify the editor describing the conflict of interest.
-Sources of economical or financial support for the project must be revealed to avoid any kind of interest or pressure involved like financial or grant of any source.
-Any possibility of conflict arising from any interest should be disclosed.
+Sources of economical or financial support for the project must be revealed to avoid any kind of conflict of interest or pressure involved like financial or grant of any source.
+Any possibility of conflict arising in the form of personal, commercial, professional, political, or intellectual hidden or open must be disclosed.

 Timeliness and Responsiveness: Reviewers should morally abide to provide the review comments within the stipulated time and be active enough in responding to the questions raised by the editor if any.